Classification of singular Q-homology planes. I. Structure and singularities: Main results

-\begin{theorem} \ \benum[(1)]
+\item It is either non-logarithmic or isomorphic to $\C^2/G$ for some finite small non-cyclic subgroup $G<GL(2,\C)$.
+Its smooth locus has a $\C^*$-ruling which does not extend to a ruling of the $\Q$-homology plane.

-\item Each singular $\Q$-homology plane is affine and birationally equivalent to a product of a curve with an affine line.
-Up to isomorphism there exist exactly two exceptional singular $\Q$-homology planes, for which the smooth locus is not of general type and it admits no $\C^1$- and no $\C^*$-fibration.
-They have Kodaira dimension and the Kodaira dimension of the smooth loci equal zero.
+\item It is isomorphic to one of two exceptional singular $\Q$-homology planes.
+These planes have Kodaira dimension zero and the Kodaira dimension of the smooth loci zero.
+They are quotients of smooth exceptional $\Q$-homology planes and contain unique singular points, which are cyclic singularities of Dynkin type $A_1$ and $A_2$ respectively. \eenum

-\item If a singular $\Q$-homology plane is non-rational or if it contains a non-quotient singularity then it is a quotient of an affine cone over a smooth projective curve by an action of a finite group acting freely off the vertex of the cone. \eenum\end{theorem}
+\eenum\end{theorem}

-Both exceptional planes contain unique, cyclic, singular points.
-Since a cone over a curve has negative Kodaira dimension and since its smooth locus is not of general type, basic properties of the Kodaira dimension imply that the same holds for the above mentioned quotients.
-We show that even if the quotient is a rational surface, the singularity may be both a rational as well as a non-rational singularity in the sense of Artin (cf. \ref{ex4:nonextendable-singularities}).
+Logarithmic $\Q$-homology planes which admit a $\C^1$- or a $\C^*$-ruling have been studied in \cite{MiSu-hPlanes}, in particular singular fibers of the rulings have been described.
+In the forthcoming, second part of this paper we will give a detailed classification of these planes.
+As we see from the above, non-logarithmic $\Q$-homology planes are of type (b).
+We obtain the following more detailed description.

-The following result is of independent interest (the second part is a counterpart of a similar example in case of smooth $\Q$-homology planes in \cite{FZ-deformations}):
+\begin{theorem} A singular $\Q$-homology plane which contains a non-quotient singularity (in particular each which is a non-rational surface) is isomorphic to a quotient of an affine cone over a smooth projective curve by an action of a finite group acting freely off the vertex of the cone and respecting the set of lines through the vertex.
+Moreover: \benum[(i)]